playfulsparkle/pylatinize/CONTRIBUTING.md

 - Test changes in a virtual environment.
 - Validate edge cases, such as different input formats or special characters.
 - Confirm that your changes do not conflict with existing functionality.
+- Use the `Makefile` commands for testing and linting:
+  - `make test` to run tests
+  - `make lint` to check for linting issues
+  - `make coverage` to generate a test coverage report

 ---

 ## License Agreement

-By contributing to this project, you agree that your work will be licensed under the project's [MIT License](LICENSE).
+By contributing to this project, you agree that your work will be licensed under the project's [BSD-3-Clause License](LICENSE).

 ---